Authorize Client Session

 // Here you could do any user authorization checks you need for your app

-const endpoint = "https://api.layercode.com/v1/pipelines/authorize_session";
+const endpoint = "https://api.layercode.com/v1/agents/web/authorize_session";

 const apiKey = process.env.LAYERCODE_API_KEY;